 Look for Good Fuel Economy

 Fuel isn’t a set monthly cost, but it’s likely you’ll be spending about the same each month.
 If you have a regular commute or other regular journeys that you make, you’ll probably use up about the same amount of fuel each month.
 By looking for a car with a good fuel economy, you can make some great savings.
-Think carefully about whether to get a diesel or petrol car too.
+Think carefully about your fuel filter, and also whether to get a diesel or petrol car.
 Diesel cars can be more efficient, but that doesn’t necessarily mean that they are cheaper to run.
 A hybrid or electric car could also be a possibility for you to consider.